Gravel — Product Requirements Document

 DD-2: Simplify before analyze

-Degree-2 contraction reduces 200K-node county graphs to ~14K nodes with zero loss of shortest-path information.
+Degree-2 contraction reduces 200K-node county graphs to ~14K nodes with zero loss of junction-to-junction shortest-path information (isolated degree-2 cycles/lollipops, which carry no such route, are dropped rather than contracted).
 All analysis runs on the simplified graph; results map back to original node IDs via stored mapping.

 DD-3: Sample-based scoring